Holy Himalaya Eco Trek

 8 hours

-Starting from Tseram, we will trek up to the high-altitude Sele Le Pass.
-Our ascent will take us through the stunning passes of Sinion La (4440 m), Mirgin La (4480 m), and Sinelapche Bhanjyang (4645 m).
-Along the way, we'll be treated to spectacular panoramic views of Mt.
+From Tseram, we ascend to the high-altitude Sele Le Pass.
+Gradually, the trek will take us via the beautiful passes of Sinion La (4440 m), Mirgin La (4480 m), and Sinelapche Bhanjyang (4645 m).
+We also get to enjoy panoramic views of Mt.
 Jannu, Everest, Makalu, Baruntse, Chamlang, and Kanchenjunga.
-After enjoying these breathtaking vistas, we'll descend back to Sele Le, where we will stay overnight.
-This day offers an unforgettable journey through some of the most majestic landscapes of the Himalayas.
+From here, having enjoyed the most breathtaking vistas, we go down to Sele Le for overnight camping.
+The day represents one of those unforgettable journeys to some of the most beautiful landscapes in the Himalayas.

 10